siberianfox/g2wiki/Configuring-0.99-System-Groups.md

 ##Gcode Initialization Defaults
 Gcode settings loaded on power up and reset.
 Changing these does NOT change the current Gcode state, only the initialization settings.
+Being as how g2core does not have any native persistence these commands are only set at compile time and will not have an effect is written.

 	Setting | Description | Notes
 	--------|-------------|-------